-So how can you nip your risk for the condition in the bud?
+Want to lower your risk?
 The AHA recommends engaging in moderately intense aerobic exercise for at least 150 minutes per week or 75 minutes of intense aerobic activity weekly in addition to moderate- to high-intensity strength training two days a week.
-But that’s not all.

-There’s one super simple and oft-overlooked way to drastically improve your cholesterol and blood pressure levels almost instantaneously, and that’s by revamping your diet.
-Read on to see which foods you should avoid to keep your heart pumping properly, and then replace these fridge offenders with our 20 Best Foods for Your Heart.
+There’s also another way to drastically improve your cholesterol and blood pressure levels—by revamping your diet.
+Read on to see which foods you should avoid to keep your heart pumping properly, and then replace these fridge offenders with heart-healthy foods instead.

 Americans consume a staggering 22 pounds of candy a year.
 And while most of it is chocolate, we doubt the population is picking the heart-healthy 70 percent dark chocolate bars over a Snickers every time.
 Whether you’re grabbing a lollipop at the doctor’s office or popping a handful of M&Ms after lunch, candy is basically straight-up sugar in every shape and form—and can increase fatty deposits, putting you at risk for heart disease.
 If you find your willpower silenced by your sweet tooth more often than not, put these 30 Easy Ways to Stop Eating So Much Sugar to good use.